Rooting Out Incorrect RIPE Atlas Probe Geolocations: Results

 \subsubsection{Comparison to Prior Work}

-We show that existing methodologies require significantly more bandwidth and flag significantly more false positives than our proposed methodology.
+\todo{remove and massage related work accordingly} We show that existing methodologies require significantly more bandwidth and flag significantly more false positives than our methodology.

-\textbf{Darwich et al.~\cite{darwich2023replication} Comparison.}\quad Darwich et al. propose a methodology that consists of (1) \atlas anchors all pinging each other, (2) iteratively removing anchors with the largest number of SOI violations until no more anchors violate the SOI, and (3) running ping tests from every probe to the set of validated anchors (step 2) to produce a list of probes that violate the SOI.
+\textbf{Darwich et al.~\cite{darwich2023replication} Comparison.}\quad Darwich et al. propose a three-step methodology: (1) all \atlas anchors ping each other, (2) iteratively remove anchors with the most \sol violations until none remain, and (3) test all probes against the validated anchors to identify violations.

 Our methodology runs in an order of magnitude less time and uses nearly an order of magnitude less bandwidth.
 Darwich et al. state their methodology runs between several hours to several days (bottlenecked by \atlas measurement limits) to collect 9M ping measurements on the \atlas platform.
 In comparison, our methodology---pulling historical data from RIPE's API and running \ark measurements---takes only 18 minutes to collect 1.6M ping measurements.
 Darwich et al.'s methodology uses ``millions of RIPE credits,'' deploying $1300\times 1300$ iterative measurements for the anchors, plus the $1300\times 13K$ iterative measurements for the probes at one point in time.
 Our methodology uses substantially fewer (verified) vantage points, requiring 9~times less ($157 \times 13K$) iterative measurements for one point in time.